Seravo/docs/_posts/2015-10-12-configure-vagrant-box.md

 lrwxrwxrwx 1 otto otto .env -> .env.development
 ```

-You can have template files like `.env.development` tracked in version control, and then per location make a symbolic link from `.env` to the correct file.
+You can have template files like `.env.development` tracked in version control, and then make a location-specific symbolic link from `.env` to the correct file.
 By default the `.env` file is and should be ignored by git via gitignore.